Roman Dacia: Marcomannic Wars and their effects (161–193)

 By 173 AD, the Marcomanni had been defeated; however, the war with the Iazyges and Quadi continued, as Roman strongholds along the Tisza and Danube rivers were attacked by the Iazyges, followed by a battle in Pannonia in which the Iazyges were defeated.
 Consequently, Marcus Aurelius turned his full attention against the Iazyges and Quadi.
 He crushed the Quadi in 174 AD, defeating them in battle on the frozen Danube river, after which they sued for peace.
-The emperor then turned his attention to the Iazyges; after defeating them and throwing them out of Dacia, the Senate awarded him the title of Samarticus Maximus in 175 AD.
+The emperor then turned his attention to the Iazyges; after defeating them and throwing them out of Dacia, the Senate awarded him the title of Sarmaticus Maximus in 175 AD.
 Conscious of the need to create a permanent solution to the problems on the empire's northern frontiers, Marcus Aurelius relaxed some of his restrictions on the Marcomanni and the Iazyges.
 In particular, he allowed the Iazyges to travel through imperial Dacia to trade with the Roxolani, so long as they had the governor's approval.
 At the same time he was determined to implement a plan to annex the territories of the Marcomanni and the Iazyges as new provinces, only to be derailed by the revolt of Avidius Cassius.

 With the emperor urgently needed elsewhere, Rome once again re-established its system of alliances with the bordering tribes along the empire's northern frontier.
 However, pressure was soon exerted again with the advent of Germanic peoples who started to settle on Dacia's northern borders, leading to the resumption of the northern war.
 In 178, Marcus Aurelius probably appointed Pertinax as governor of Dacia, and by 179 AD, the emperor was once again north of the Danube, campaigning against the Quadi and the Buri.
 Victorious, the emperor was on the verge of converting a large territory to the north-west of Dacia into Roman provinces when he died in 180.
 Marcus was succeeded by his son, Commodus, who had accompanied him.
 The young man quickly concluded a peace with the warring tribes before returning to Rome.

 Conflict continued in Dacia during the reign of Commodus.
 The notoriously unreliable Historia Augusta mentions a limited insurrection that erupted in Dacia approximately 185 AD.
 The same source also wrote of a defeat of the Dacian tribes who lived outside the province.
 Commodus' legates devastated a territory some 8 km deep along the north of the castrum at modern day Gilău to establish a buffer in the hope of preventing further barbarian incursions.